 Malibu Poet Laureate

-Malibu Poet Laureate Nathan Hassall was appointed by the City Council on August 28, 2023, to serve as the 2023 - 2025 Poet Laureate.
+Malibu Poet Laureate Charlotte Ward was appointed by the City Council to serve as the 2025 - 2027 Poet Laureate.

-Questions related to the Poet Laureate program or arts programming may be directed to Amanda Rigali, Recreation Coordinator.
+Questions related to the Poet Laureate program or arts programming may be directed to Joie Cosentino, Recreation Coordinator.

 Past Poet Laureates